dobots/scenario_runner/scenarios/README.md

 source /usr/share/gazebo/setup.sh
 ros2 launch gazebo_ros gazebo.launch.py
 ```

+> In case of gazebo errors run: `sudo killall -9 gazebo gzserver gzclient`.
+Then try to launch the Gazebo world again.

 If you don't have Gazebo installed, then please install it first.

 Open a second terminal: